Amauriotjr/Best-Recipe-Agent-backend/README.md

-# AI Recipe Recommendation Agent
+# Recipe Recommendation Agent

-AI Recipe Recommendation Agent is a Python-based agent system that recommends recipes based on ingredients provided by the user.
+Recipe Recommendation Agent is a Python-based agent system that recommends recipes based on ingredients provided by the user.

 The system receives a list of ingredients, processes the input, compares it with a local recipe database, and returns recipe recommendations with match scores and missing ingredients.